fnaumenko/isChIP/README.md

 &nbsp;*including position for PE read*<br>

 The \<chr\> field denotes the 'true' chromosome from which the read was isolated.<br>
 It has constant width for any chromosome.
-Possible alignment is filled by '=' symbol.
+Possible alignment is filled by '=' symbol.<br>
+\<position\> fields also indicate 'true' positions.

 For BED, mate ('/1' or '/2') is added to the number in case of PE reads.